mathiasbno/three-starmap/readme.md

 Settings are buildt up in two parts, the debug part and the stars setting part.
 Pass this object to the `Star` class.

+Settings below is the default values, if you dont intend to change them you can skip them.

 ```js
 const settings = {
   {